 This group studies structures and biological functions of proteins.
 We develop facilities for x-ray crystallography at the NSLS and NSLS-II for use by the scientific community, and continue to improve the T7 expression system developed here for producing proteins from cloned genes.
 Research explores the types of protein structures found in nature, elucidates large protein complexes by single-molecule Cryo-EM, and analyzes protein folding, interactions and enzyme function in a variety of biological systems.

-The Biosciences Department is part of the Environmental, Biological, and Computational Sciences Directorate at Brookhaven National Laboratory.
+The Biology Department is part of the Environment, Biology, Nuclear Science & Nonproliferation Directorate at Brookhaven National Laboratory.